WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 ### Installing the drivers

-- Figure out your Surface Duo model.
-If you have regulatory markings on the back of the device, your device is Duo-EU.
-If you have nothing, your device is Duo-GEN.
 - Extract the drivers, Extract driver updater, and from the command prompt in the DriverUpdater.exe directory:

 ```